allcloud-io/clisso/README.md

 The `--duration` flag is optional.
 If specified, sessions will be assumed with the provided duration, in seconds, instead of the default of 14400 (4 hours).
 Valid values are between 3600 and 43200 seconds.
-The max session duration has to be configured on the role in AWS.
-If a longer session time is requested than what is configured on the AWS role, Clisso will provide the `awscli` command to change it.
+The [max session duration](12) has be equal to or lower than what is configured on the role in AWS.
+If a longer session time is requested than what is configured on the AWS role, Clisso will lower the duration and retry.
 The default duration specified on provider level can be overridden on a per app level (see below).

 #### Okta